graphql/graphql-spec/spec/Section 3 -- Type System.md

 - EnumTypeDefinition
 - InputObjectTypeDefinition

-The fundamental unit of any GraphQL Schema is the type.
+The fundamental unit of any GraphQL schema is the type.
 There are six kinds of named type definitions in GraphQL, and two wrapping types.

+:: A _leaf type_ is a kind of type representing a primitive value which cannot be further selected and thus form the leaves in a response tree.
+GraphQL provides two kinds of leaf types: `Scalar` and `Enum`.

-The most basic type is a `Scalar`.
-A scalar represents a primitive value, like a string or an integer.
+A `Scalar` represents a primitive scalar value, such as a string or number.
 Oftentimes, the possible responses for a scalar field are enumerable.
-GraphQL offers an `Enum` type in those cases, where the type specifies the space of valid responses.
+GraphQL offers an `Enum` type in those cases, where the type specifies the set of valid responses.

-Scalars and Enums form the leaves in response trees; the intermediate levels are `Object` types, which define a set of fields, where each field is another type in the system, allowing the definition of arbitrary type hierarchies.
+:: A _composite type_ is a type composed of other types via a set of named fields.
+Each field may provide a _leaf type_ or another composite type (or wrapped types of either), allowing for the definition of arbitrary type hierarchies.

-GraphQL supports two abstract types: interfaces and unions.
+An `Object` type is a _composite type_ representing composite values selectable within a GraphQL operation.
+They provide the intermediate levels of a schema, allowing GraphQL to describe an interconnected graph of information.

+:: An _abstract type_ allows a GraphQL schema to introduce polymorphism; where a field may provide one of many possible types at runtime.
+GraphQL provides two kinds of abstract types: `Interface` and `Union`.

-An `Interface` defines a list of fields; `Object` types and other Interface types which implement this Interface are guaranteed to implement those fields.
+An `Interface` defines a list of fields; `Object` types and other `Interface` types which implement this `Interface` are guaranteed to implement those fields.
-Whenever a field claims it will return an Interface type, it will return a valid implementing Object type during execution.
+Whenever a field claims it will return an `Interface` type, it will return a valid implementing `Object` type during execution.

-A `Union` defines a list of possible types; similar to interfaces, whenever the type system claims a union will be returned, one of the possible types will be returned.
+A `Union` defines a list of possible types.
+Similar to `Interfaces`, whenever a field claims it will return a `Union` type, it will return one of the possible `Object` types during execution.

-Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type allows the schema to define exactly what data is expected.
+Finally, oftentimes it is useful to provide complex structs as inputs to GraphQL field arguments or variables; the `Input Object` type is a _composite type_ which allows the schema to define more complex expected input data.

 ### Wrapping Types